The purpose of Competence Reviews

-A Competence Review is for the purpose of assessing a psychologist’s current competence, and is therefore evaluative and educational in nature.
+A Competence Review is for the purpose of assessing a psychologist’s current competence, and is therefore evaluative and educational.

 Competence Programmes include the Board’s Continuing Competence Programme programmes that are specific to individuals or classes of psychologists.

-Reviews can be initiated in accordance with section 34 of the Act or the Board can initiate a review even if it hasn’t received a section 34 notice.
-If a section 34 Notice is received the Board must promptly make inquiries into the matter, and may review the competence of a psychologist who holds a current practising certificate..
+Reviews can be initiated in accordance with section 34 of the Act.
+The Board can initiate a review if it has not received a section 34 notice.
+If a section 34 Notice is received, the Board must promptly make inquiries into the matter and may review the competence of a psychologist who holds a current practising certificate.

-The psychologist being reviewed will be told about the substance of the Board’s concerns and the assessment process, which may include reviewing written work and files and interviews with the psychologist, as well as other commonly accepted assessment tools.
-This may take from half a day to a full day or more depending on the breadth of the competence concerns or problems.
+The psychologist being reviewed will be told about the substance of the Board’s concerns and the assessment process.
+This may include reviewing written work and files and interviews with the psychologist as well as other commonly accepted assessment tools.
+This may take from a half-day to a full day or more, depending on the breadth of the competence concerns.

 The Board has developed guidelines to assist CRP members and guidelines for the psychologist being reviewed.
-The Board meets the costs of a Competence Review, the psychologist must cover any personal costs, such as travel.
+The Board will meet the costs of a Competence Review.
+The psychologist must cover any personal costs, such as travel.